 Thinking about your current client load and pipeline—and how much time and effort it will take to scale up to full capacity—can help you make decisions about timing.
 For example, you may spend a month or two marketing heavily before you take the leap so that you’ve got projects or warm leads lined up for your first day of freelancing.

 Have the systems in place to manage your finances

 As a full-time business owner, your financial situation is going to quickly become more complex than ever before.
 You’re suddenly tracking invoicing, expenses, payments, late payments, quarterly taxes, and more.
 It can sound overwhelming—but it doesn’t have to be.
 The right systems can help.
 Think about investing in:

-- Invoicing software like Freshbooks that lets you send invoices
+- Invoicing software that lets you send invoices.

-- A financial management package like QuickBooks or Xero to help you track income and expenses
+- A financial management package like Xero to help you track income and expenses.

 Typically, these systems are tax deductible.
 There’s a range of options on the market, from basic and free solutions to highly customizable premium packages.
 Start with the basics, and then scale up as your business grows if needed.
 Putting systems in place before you start helps you keep your financial management under control without eating up too much of your work time.

 Finally, consider sitting down with an accountant or CPA to review your financial situation, your long-term plans, and whether you’re financially ready to work for yourself full-time.
 The investment usually costs a couple hundred dollars.
 What I’ve personally found is that a financial expert will be able to quickly help you identify gaps in your plan, blind spots you missed and do a reality check.